-The potential end use of the site will significantly factor into potential cleanup activities, monitoring, and maintenance of engineering controls or institutional controls as part of redevelopment.
-The proposed end use of the DAS site is not yet fully known, but will likely be some combination of residential, commercial and public spaces consisting of greenspace.
-These proposed end uses will necessarily dictate the degree of monitoring and protection considered in redevelopment plans to ensure that relevant contaminant pathways are considered in the redevelopment.
-Remedial Action Plans (RAP) will address proposed corrective measures relative to contaminant pathways to ensure adequate protection of public health and the environment.
-Involvement of U.S. EPA and Kentucky DEP in the redevelopment decision process will necessarily occur throughout the grand funding period.
+Fifth, potential end uses of sites will factor into potential cleanup activities, monitoring, and maintenance of engineering controls or institutional controls as part of redevelopment.
+End uses necessarily dictate the degree of monitoring and protection considered in redevelopment plans to ensure that relevant contaminant pathways are considered in the redevelopment.
+RAPs will addresses proposed corrective measures relative to contaminant pathways.
+Involvement of Kentucky DEP in the redevelopment decision process through these documents will necessarily occur where any of the leveraging tools afforded by other private and federal funding sources for cleanup may be leveraged.
+Potential re-use scenarios vary among the targeted impacted areas.
+In each case, a RAP will address each re-use and pathway in kind to ensure adequate protection of public health and the environment.